history

 So where did this come from?
 My experience of the trance-like person centered session is of a free association that begins with a preoccupation or feeling of discomfort about something.

-6 years later from 1898 Freud left free association aside to focus more closely on the analysis of the internal mental conflicts which kept these memories inaccessible (hypnosis didn't really work and neither did free association – the memories remained stubbornly buried)
+6 years later from 1898 Freud left free association aside to focus more on the analysis of the internal mental conflicts which kept these memories inaccessible (hypnosis didn't really work for Freud and neither did free association – memories remained stubbornly buried).

 current practice

-Although Person Centered Therapy is no longer widely practised in its pure form – or at least there are few who of us who call ourselves Person Centered Therapists, Rogers is currently the most recognised therapist by professional psychotherapists.
+Most of his terminology and ideas have entered our language and are taken for granted even though it is no longer widely practised in its purest form (or at least there are few of us who call ourselves Person Centered Therapists).
+However Rogers is at the time of writing this the therapist most recognised by professional psychotherapists.

 Many therapies including some body work, emotional, play, art and music therapies now specify a person centered approach.